Echoshard/Streamlit_OpenAI_Assistants/README.md

 ### Supports

 - Webscraping
-- youtube transcript scraping (LOCAL only static IP's are blocked)

 - File upload (Text files are put in stream not uploaded to thread)
 - Vision (Image upload)
 - Private Keying and assistant switching
 - Thread clearing
+- youtube transcript scraping (youtube blocks it constantly)

 A note that uploading files or vision will add to your openAI storage.